alishams21/lineagentic/cli/README.md

-# Lineagentic CLI
+# Lineagentic-flow CLI

-A command-line interface for the Lineagentic framework that provides agentic data lineage parsing across various data processing script types.
+A command-line interface for the Lineagentic-flow framework that provides agentic data lineage parsing across various data processing script types.

 ## Installation

-The CLI is automatically installed when you install the lineagentic package:
+The CLI is automatically installed when you install the lineagentic-flow package:

 ```bash
 pip install -e .